Aquilafer/oss-repo-template/projects/Analysis of Open Source/project.md

 by the developer.
 A closer inspection suggests that the main developer does the majority of the work and new contributors jump in for a few days (no more than a few months) to push some new updates before abandoning the project [6].
-This would explain the disparity in workload though does not say great things for anyone trying to make a more permanent position for themselves here.
+This would explain the disparity in workload though it does not say great things for anyone trying to make a more permanent position for themselves here.
 I scored Nyx a one because I wasn't exactly happy with the distribution of work amongst the contributors and would prefer if there were more people